designstem/projects/spirals/index.md

 -

-Lets try to simulate this:
+Lets try to simulate this situation:

 <f-slider set="circleProgress" value="0" to="360" title="θ" />